gomesdigital/airplonk/README.md

 ## Contributing

-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details and the process for submitting pull requests.

 ## License